Dornubari Vizor September 15, 2023

 According to HubSpot there are 4 keys to follow.

 The email needs to be personal.
 An email address is in itself personal, as is the inbox.
 You need to address the email specifically to them.

 Images are processed by the brain faster than text.
 How much faster?
 Try 60,000 times faster.
 Just as it is beneficial to use images in blog posts, email is no different.
 Content is content.

 There are so many different devices out there today.
-Desktops, laptops, tablets, smartphones.
+Desktops, laptops, tablets, and smartphones.
 All the different brands and models.
 So many varying screen sizes.
 You need emails that have a responsive design function.